 I keep this page up to date with my opinions of the best choices for inexpensive, secure, WordPress hosting with a decent level of support.
 The links below are affiliate links, so I get a payment if you buy service from them after following those links.
 I’ve personally worked with all these providers, and only list companies I honestly think are best.
 They frequently run sales, so compare their current prices.
 The differences among them are not sharp enough to outweigh a 60% discount.
 Also pay attention to their regular prices, because unless you want to move your website every couple years, that’s the price you’ll pay long-term.

 There are many decent companies out there, and the picture changes over time.
 I tend to trust the top ten lists posted by PC Magazine.
 Read reviews.

 Bluehost used to be good, but I no longer can recommend them.
-I used to host my sites there, but after they were unable to solve frequent slowdowns and error messages on the shared server, I closed my account and moved everything to SiteGround.com.
+I used to host my sites there, but after they were unable to solve frequent slowdowns and error messages on the shared server, I closed my account and moved everything to a different provider.
 Everything I’ve heard since then has confirmed this was a good choice.

-I don’t recommend godaddy.com.
-They’re not the very worst hosting provider, but when website developers talk about the very worst, they’ll say things like, “Even godaddy has better performance.”
+Godaddy.com is also popular and not recommended.
+They’re not the very worst hosting provider, but when website developers talk about the very worst, they’ll say things like, “Even Godaddy has better performance.”

 When signing up, be cautious about buying extra services which in many cases may be included by default, so you have to opt out.
 These can push the price way up, and really all you need is hosting.
-The following, in particular, you can get elsewhere for free:
+The following, in particular, you don’t need to buy: